wavefrontHQ/docs/pages/doc/trace_data_query.md

       ```
       hs(tracing.critical_path.aggregated.derived.beachshirts.shopping.total_time.millis.m)
       ```
-    * **Relative time**: When compared to the total critical path time, which is 1.73 seconds, the shopping service spends 8.7% of the time on the critical path.
+    * **Relative time**: When compared to the total trace duration, which is 1.73 seconds, the shopping service spends 8.7% of the time on the critical path.
       ```
       hs(tracing.critical_path.aggregated.derived.beachshirts.shopping.time_percent.m)
       ```